Receiving Funds

 An ENS is a human-readable address you can use to receive funds.
 This ENS can be pasted into the to or the address field of a compatible wallet to send payments to your Fluidkey account.
 Every time your ENS is queryied, it resolves a new empty Fluidkey address to the wallet.
 This way you can receive funds without compromising your privacy.

-The first ENS ends with fkey.id, it can also be used as a shareable web link to a page that gives senders two simple options to transfer funds to your Fluidkey account:
+The ENS ends with fkey.id and can also be used as a shareable web link to a page that gives senders two simple options to transfer funds to your Fluidkey account:

 • Sending funds directly to a stealth address of yours